-- A. Effective December 19, 2019, the monthly contribution is one thousand and forty dollars (\$1,040.00). - B. Effective July 2, 2020, the monthly contribution to the RSA Benefit Trust (Health Insurance) shall be increased from \$1,040.00 to \$1,140.00 per month per employee. - C. Effective July 15, 2021, the monthly contribution to the RSA Benefit Trust (Health Insurance) shall be increased from \$1,140.00 to \$1,200.00 per month per employee. - D. Effective July 14, 2022, the monthly contribution to the RSA Benefit Trust (Health Insurance) shall be increased from \$1,200.00 to \$1,300.00 per month per employee. - E. Effective July 13, 2023, the monthly contribution to the RSA Benefit Trust (Health Insurance) shall be increased from \$1,300.00 to \$1,400.00 per month per employee. - F. Effective as soon as administratively possible, the County will withhold twenty-five dollars (\$25) semimonthly (for 24 pay periods per year, i.e., the first two pay periods each month, which equals six hundred dollars (\$600) per year) from the Health Insurance contribution amounts described above for the purpose of contributing to the County's Voluntary Employees' Beneficiary Association (VEBA) and a 401(a) contribution to the County's Money Purchase Plan and will contribute those funds on behalf of each Corrections bargaining unit member in a paid status as follows:
+A. The monthly contribution to the RSA Benefit Trust (Health Insurance) is \$1,511.00 per month per employee.

-- 1. Fifteen dollars (\$15.00) semimonthly to the County's VEBA which is a postemployment health reimbursement arrangement (HRA) account.
+- B. Effective July 1, 2025, the monthly contribution to the RSA Benefit Trust (Health Insurance) shall be increased to \$1,611.00 per month per employee. - C. Effective July 1, 2026, the monthly contribution to the RSA Benefit Trust (Health Insurance) shall be increased to \$1,711.00 per month per employee. - D. The County shall withhold one hundred and ten dollars (\$110) semimonthly (for 24 pay periods per year, i.e., the first two pay periods each month, which equals two thousand six hundred and forty dollars (\$2,640) per year) from the Health Insurance contribution amounts described in Article XVI Section 2 above for the purpose of contributing to the County's Voluntary Employees' Beneficiary Association (VEBA) and a 401(a) contribution to the County's Money Purchase Plan and will contribute those funds on behalf of each Corrections bargaining unit member in a paid status as follows: - One hundred dollars (\$100.00) bi-monthly to the County's VEBA which is a postemployment health reimbursement arrangement (HRA) account.
 The funds are held in a non-profit, tax-exempt voluntary employees' beneficiary association (VEBA) trust authorized under Internal Revenue Code (IRC) § 501(c)(9).
 Upon separation of employment, participants in the VEBA Plan can submit reimbursements for eligible expenses governed by IRS Code Section 213(d) and are outlined in IRS Publication 502.
 Participants cannot withdraw the funds for any other purpose. - 2.
 Ten dollars (\$10.00) semimonthly to the 401(a) Money Purchase Plan.